onqtam/headjack/docs/quotes_and_notes/PAPER_QUOTES.md

 > "We need a system where urgent local news can be collected and amplified globally when necessary, and where the people of the world decide which news is important, not official news channels or celebrity nodes." - [Binding Chaos, by Heather Marsh](https://georgiebc.files.wordpress.com/2013/05/bindingchaos6x9.pdf)

+> "If news requires no action, it is probably not the news we require in order to govern ourselves.
+If activism requires no analysis, it is probably not informed or effective." - [Heather Marsh](https://www.goodreads.com/quotes/10158316-if-news-requires-no-action-it-is-probably-not-the)

+> "Functional societies need algorithms which reward us for being of service to those who need it most.
+Instead we have algorithms which reward us for being of service to those who need it least." - [Heather Marsh](https://www.goodreads.com/quotes/7852046-functional-societies-need-algorithms-which-reward-us-for-being-of)

+> "Promoting ideas also allows auditing of an idea without all the unrelated distraction of attached personalities." - [Binding Chaos, by Heather Marsh](https://georgiebc.files.wordpress.com/2013/05/bindingchaos6x9.pdf)